 Some are bigger, some are smaller; some are outright weird, while some are barely visible.
 Belly buttons are some of the weirdest parts of our bodies, but they’re actually pretty incredible.
 So, why do we have belly buttons?
 The answer lies in our origins.

-The belly button (or navel) is typically the body’s first scar, caused by the detachment of the umbilical cord after birth. it g All placental mammals have a belly button and before birth, it serves a very important purpose.
+The belly button (or navel) is typically the body’s first scar, caused by the detachment of the umbilical cord after birth.
+All placental mammals have a belly button and before birth, it serves a very important purpose.
 Even after birth, the belly button can still have its uses.

-Mammals are split into three groups: placentals, monotremes, and marsupials.
+Generally speaking, mammals can be split into three groups: placentals, monotremes, and marsupials.
 The two latter groups are relatively rare.
 Meanwhile, placental mammals are by far the greater and most diverse group of the three, carrying this name because they nourish their offspring through a placenta (the name is somewhat of a misnomer since marsupials also have a placenta).

 The placenta attaches itself to the wall of the uterus, and the fetus’s umbilical cord develops from the placenta.
 After birth, when the placenta is separated from the baby, the resulting scar tissue (a hollowed or sometimes raised area) is clinically called the umbilicus.
 Colloquially, it’s called the navel or the belly button.